Fancy (Twice song): Music video and promotion

 The music video of "Fancy", directed by Kim Young-jo and Yoo Seung-woo of Naive, was uploaded online on April 22, 2019.
-In the same day, the music video became the seventh-biggest debut on YouTube, garnering over 42.1 million views in a single day.
 The music video was ranked third place on 2019 YouTube's Most Popular Music Video in South Korea.
 It also ranked at No. 10 on 2019 YouTube's Top Trend Music Video in Japan.

 The "Fancy" music video is more mature and sophisticated compared to Twice's previous music videos.
 It features vivid CGI backdrops, with the members alternating between stylish black and colorful outfits.
 The song's powerful choreography was choreographed by Bock Mi-ran, Kang Da-sol, Kiel Tutin, and Leejung Lee.

 Twice held a live broadcast on V Live to commemorate their comeback, where they also performed the full choreography of the song for the first time.
 The group also promoted "Fancy" on several music programs in South Korea including M Countdown, Music Bank, Show!
 Music Core, Inkigayo and Show Champion, on April 25, 26, 27, 28, and May 1, respectively.